magentabusiness/magentabusiness.github.io/docs/trendz/cache-settings.md

 For enabling this type of cache - open view settings, navigate to **Caching settings** and enable checkbox **Enable caching**.

 When cache is enabled - the system will store aggregated item field data in cache.
 It can be telemetry, state or calculated field.
 If field value is already in cache - system will reuse it.
-If it is not there yet, system will load data directly from ThingsBoard and save it in the cache.
+If it is not there yet, system will load data directly from IoT Hub and save it in the cache.

 This cache does not connected to specific visualization and can be reused in case when the same field used in multiple views.